Luis-Herrera24/Game-Show-/README.md

 # Game Show Quiz

 ## Project Overview
-The Game Show Quiz is a console-based program that allows users to upload multiple-choice questions and corresponding answers through text files.
+The Game Show Quiz is a C++ based console program developed as part of a school project.
+It allows users to upload multiple-choice questions and corresponding answers through text files.
 The game randomly selects questions, presents them to the player, and tracks their score based on correct answers.
-The program also maintains a leaderboard, recording the highest scores.
+Additionally, the program maintains a leaderboard to record and display the highest scores achieved.

 ## Features
 - **Upload Questions and Answers**: Players can upload a text file containing questions and another with answers.